markszabo/Hacktivity2016/README.md

   webServer.send(200, "text/plain", "Error - unknown error occured, please try again later.");
 });
 ```
 If login2.php is queried with at least one argument and the name of the first argument is code, then it will save the value of that argument to the variable `sniffed`.
 Then we display an error to the user.
-As you can see we can access the number of GET/POST parameters by `webServer.args()`, the name of the ith parameter by `webServer.argName(i)` and its value as `webServer.arg(i)`.
+As you can see we can access the number of GET/POST parameters by `webServer.args()`, the name of the `i`th parameter by `webServer.argName(i)` and its value as `webServer.arg(i)`.

 Upload and test to see the error message upon entering any code.